betaglot/plantabeta/docs/guide/Why/Communication.md

 ## Greater Precision

-Pinpoint the specific part of a Planter's experience.
+Pinpoint the specific part of a Plantor's experience.

 ## More Concise